Skip advert

 InstaVolt

 With more and more electric cars on the road, EV drivers want a dependable and easy-to-use public charging network – and InstaVolt is among the very best.
-The operator recently announced its 1,000th public charging point, and it's growing fast: the company wants to install 10,000 rapid chargers by 2032.
+The operator recently announced it has surpassed its 1,500th public charging point in April 2024, and it's still growing fast: the company wants to install more than 16,300 rapid chargers across the UK and Europe.

 Advertisement - Article continues below

-It's not cheap, however, with InstaVolt recently announcing its fifth price rise in less than 12 months; from 15 November 2022, charging via InstaVolt rapid charger costs 75 pence per kilowatt-hour – up from 66p/kWh previously.
-But you pay for the convenience – something that was backed up in the 2022 edition of the Driver Power car ownership survey, where InstaVolt placed third in the list of top 12 public charging providers, behind Tesla's Supercharger network and Shell Recharge.
+You pay for the convenience, however, something that was backed up in the 2023 edition of the Driver Power car ownership survey, where InstaVolt placed third in the list of top 9 public charging providers, behind Tesla's Supercharger network and MFG EV Power - a position it also held in the 2022 version of the survey.

 How to use the InstaVolt charging network and app